SAP-samples/sme-partner-reference-application/Tutorials/03-One-Off-Deployment.md

 10. Click the role *Everyone* to open the role editor.

-11. Edit the role: On the *Assignments*-panel, click into the search box to get the list of available apps.
+11. Press the button *Edit*.
+On the *Assignments*-panel, click into the search box to get the list of available apps.
 Click on "+"-symbol behind your app to assign your app to the role.

 12. Save the role.